Pilates teacher training

 Movement and self-release sessions

-Payment can be made in instalments.
+Payment can be made in full or in instalments.

 Contact the Course Co-ordinator for further details.